-The assay of gold and silver has already been described in this miscellany, and most persons are familiar with analyses of various minerals and vegetables, made with a view of ascertaining and determining their relative degrees of purity.
-But a method by which such a delicate fabric as silk is capable of being assayed; of being put through a fire and water ordeal, flung into a crucible, and brought out free from all impurities, is a novelty of a rather startling nature; for who ever dreamt that silk is adulterated?
+OST persons are familiar with analyses of various minerals and vegetables, made with a view of ascertaining and determining their relative degrees of purity.
+But a method by which such a delicate fabric as silk is capable of being assayed, of being put through a fire-and-water ordeal, flung into a crucible, and brought out free from all impurities, is a novelty of a very startling nature, for who would have supposed that silk is adulterated?